pSpaces/Programming-with-Spaces/tutorial-concurrent-programming.md

-# Concurrent Programming with Tuple Spaces
+# 2. Concurrent Programming with Tuple Spaces

 This chapter provides a gentle introduction to concurrent programming using spaces.
 The chapter is based on a simple and traditional notion of tuple space, namely a multiset of tuples.
 The chapters starts introducing a basic set of operations, which is incrementally enriched with additional operations.
 The final part discusses how to use tuple spaces to implement basic coordination and synchronisation mechanisms, and how to implement traditional communication means such as message passing and shared memory.
 The flavour of tuple spaces in this chapter is essentially based on Linda [Gelernter, 1985].
 The chapter is illustrated with a scenario where a couple of roommates (Alice, Bob, Charlie,) use a tuple space ```fridge``` to coordinate their activities.

+## 2.1 Concurrent activities

+All programing languages with pSpace support provide some support for concurrent programmign based on creating concurrent activities (threads in Java and C#, goroutines in Go, etc.).

-## Blocking vs non-blocking operations
+## 2.2 Blocking operations

 The previous chapter did not mention that ```Get``` is actually a blocking operation.
 This means that an operation ```Get(s,T)``` will block if there is no tuple matching ```T``` in space ```s```.
 For example, if Alice tries to behave as in